 Temple Theatre

 The Temple Theatre is known for hosting stellar plays and performances, and its ARTS-tober lineup doesn’t disappoint.
-Grab tickets now for Baskerville: A Sherlock Holmes Mystery to watch our favorite investigators solve a family curse before it dooms its newest heir.
-Five actors portray more than 40 characters in this quirky tale of mystery and intrigue.
-While you’re enjoying that show, you might as well plan your return visit this December for the theatre’s rendition of A Christmas Story.
+Grab tickets now for Ring of Fire to watch more than two dozen classic Johnny Cash hits come to life in this salute to a musical legend, running from October 10-27.
+While you’re enjoying that show, you might as well plan your return visit this December for the theatre’s rendition of A Christmas Carol.
 Trust us, you won’t regret it!

 Lee County Orchestra